nyguerrillagirl/100-days-of-code/log.md

 ### Day 17: October 13, 2024
 - Initial "Build a Survey" HTML page (copilot helped...)
-- Completed Module 2 of 1/9 courses Introduction to Front-End Development
+- Working on Module 1/4 of 1/9 courses Introduction to Front-End Development

 ### Day 16: October 12, 2024
 - Completed the Registration Form Project 65/65
 - Signed up for Coursera Course: Meta Front-End Developer Professional Certificate
-- Completed Module 1 of 1/9 courses Introduction to Front-End Development
+- Working on Module 1/4 of 1/9 courses Introduction to Front-End Development
 - Started to look at "Build a Survey Form"